6 Money-Smart Ways to Spend Your Stimulus Check

 Save for Retirement

-If you already fully funded a 2019 IRA, you have until April 15, 2021, to invest in your 2020 IRA, but why wait?
-The bear market has presented opportunities to buy mutual funds and exchange-traded funds at a bargain.
+Continued market volatility presents opportunities to buy mutual funds and exchange-traded funds at a bargain.
 If you're not inclined to build your own portfolio, consider investing in a target-date fund, which will invest in a mix of stocks and bonds, based on how many years you are away from retirement.

 Pay Off High-Interest Debt

 Interest rates have dropped on student loans, mortgages and bank savings accounts, but if you're carrying credit card debt, you're probably paying upwards of 15%.
-You can free up a lot of cash by paying off those cards.
-"While the market correction continues and we almost certainly head into a recession, paying down debt earns you a rate of return that you can't find elsewhere," says Benjamin C. Simiskey, a CFP in Katy, Texas.
+You can free up a lot of cash by paying off those cards, and paying down debt gives you a rate of return you can’t find anywhere else, says Benjamin C. Simiskey, a CFP in Katy, Texas.
 If you manage to pay off the entire balance, you're also eliminating a monthly expense, he adds.
 "That's the best of both worlds."

 Give It Away